App Volumes Architecture

 A datastore configured as not attachable is ignored by the App Volumes Manager while mounting volumes, and the storage can be used solely for replication of packages.
 This means you can use a datastore on slow or inexpensive storage for replication, and use high-speed, low-latency storage for storing mountable volumes.

 This not-attachable datastore can also be used as a staging area for package creation before deploying to production storage groups.
-This topic is covered in more detail in the Replication of Packages section of Multi-site Design.
+This topic is covered in more detail in the Replication of packages section of Multi-site design.

 Note: Marking a datastore as not-attachable or read-only is only applicable for vSphere environments.
 The check boxes to configure this would not be available in an App Volumes VHD configuration.

-Writable Volumes and Storage Groups
+Writable Volumes and storage groups

 Writable Volume storage groups are used to distribute volumes across datastores to ensure good performance as Writable Volumes are added.
-See the Knowledge Base article App Volumes Sizing Limits and Recommendations (67354) for the recommended number of Writable Volumes per datastore.
+See the knowledge base article App Volumes Sizing Limits and Recommendations (67354) for the recommended number of Writable Volumes per datastore.

 Decision | Storage groups were set up to replicate packages between datastores.
 An NFS datastore was used as a common datastore between the different vSphere clusters. |